-- Kitchen appliances and surfaces
+- Kitchen appliances and surfaces, and water fountains

 - Computers keyboards and mouse

-- Light switches
+- Light switches/elevator buttons

-- Cash registers
+- Cash registers/touchpad surfaces

 Wherever possible, use a pre-mixed solution of cleaner and disinfectant.
 Ensure that you check the expiry date when using any cleaning or disinfectant products or mixtures and: